mateovelilla/the_rust_programming_language/README.md

 - `cargo test -- --ignored`: Runs only the tests that were ignored.
 - `cargo test --test integration_test`: Runs only the integration test in the `tests` folder.
 - `CASE_INSENSITIVE=1 cargo run to poem.txt`: Run Rust with environment variables for example: `CASE_INSENSITIVE=1`
+- `cargo run > output.txt`: To redirect the standard output to a file